LSEG-API-Samples/Article.EMA.Java.RTO.Azure/AZURE.md

 You can find more detail about how to push an application image to Docker Hub on [Share the application](https://docs.docker.com/get-started/04_sharing_app/) document.

+That covers how to push image to Docker Hub.

 ### Creating Azure Container Instances

+Now, what about how to pull an image from the container registry to Azure Container Instances Service.
 Firstly, open a web browser to [Azure portal](https://azure.microsoft.com) website, then type *Container Instances* in a search bar.
 The Container Instance Service menu will be appeared, choose that menu.

 ![figure-8](pics/azure_1.png "Choose Azure Instance Service")